flyingxiang/mrsd_v1/README.md

 This is a student project aiming to make the best use of a map space for pining icons or photos on the map.
 This should allow a maximum use of space and avoid overlap of icons a.s.a.p.
 More icons will show up as the map zooms in.

+Here is the [live map](http://flyingxiang.github.io/mrsd_v1/index.html) of this implementation.
+Feel free to play around and feedbacks are welcomed;-)

 ## Snapshots
 <p>
 Raw data points before processing <br/>